 Another popular choice is French press coffee makers.
 With this method, grounds are placed in a glass or metal plunger and hot water is added on top.
 After steeping for several minutes, the plunger is pushed down, trapping the grounds at the bottom of the container while allowing brewed coffee to pour into your cup.

 French press offers more control over variables like grind size and steeping time than drip coffeemakers, resulting in a richer flavor profile overall.
-However, this also means that there’s more room for error – so be careful not to overdo it!
-Finally, if you’re looking for an even richer cup of coffee with even more control over variables like grind size and steeping time, consider investing in a manual espresso machine .
+However, this also means that there's more coffee table room for error - so be careful not to overdo it!
+Finally, if you're looking for an even richer cup of coffee with even more control over variables like grind size and steeping time, consider investing in a manual espresso machine .

 These machines require a bit more effort than automatic ones but allow you complete control over every aspect of your brew process .
 Plus , they look pretty darn cool too !